-The fuel system components on your Mercury Marine engine will withstand up to 10% alcohol content in the gasoline.
-We do not know what percentage your boat's fuel system will withstand.
-Contact your boat manufacturer for specific recommendations on the boat's fuel system components (fuel tanks, fuel lines, and fittings).
+IMPORTANT: The fuel system components on your Mercury Marine engine will withstand up to 10% alcohol (methanol or ethanol) content in the gasoline.
+Your boat's fuel system may not be capable of withstanding the same percentage of alcohol.
+Contact your boat manufacturer for specific recommendations on your boat's fuel system components (fuel tanks, fuel lines, and fittings).

-Be aware that gasolines containing alcohol may cause increased:
+Be aware that gasoline containing methanol or ethanol may cause increased: